655th Engineer Topographic Battalion: Postwar activities

 At the beginning of April, the only technical section in operation was the reproduction company due to shortages of parts, materials, and trained technicians.
 However, with the influx of a four experienced Master Sergeants, it was possible to revive the Photomapping and Drafting schools, and start a Surveying school.
 By the end of June productive work was being turned out again after a lapse of four months.
-Mapping work included work on Berlin and Frankfort town plans, and various GSGS projects in Bavaria and Germany.
+Mapping work included work on Berlin and Frankfort town plans, and various projects in Bavaria and Germany.

 Both the Photomapping and Reproduction platoons continued in production through the end of September 1946, however, there were no assigned projects for the Survey platoon, so they continued on with their training program.

 During the period from October 1, 1946, to November 30, 1946, the unit experienced increasing rumors of inactivation.
 The Battalion continued to supply personnel for the Casey Jones Project (post-hostilities aerial mapping of Europe) and other assignments, even though the overall amount of work accomplished by the Battalion during this time was greatly lessened due to the lack of trained personnel.
 Most of the existing troops' time continued to be spent in training.

 Shortages of diesel oil and coal caused slow-downs in the technical work areas.
-Spare parts for the vehicles were not available, and as a consequence many of the vehicles were sidelined.
-The rapid turn-over of enlisted personnel was felt to be responsible for causing large amounts of loss and damage of government property.
-Lower moral and efficiency was observed among the remaining regular army men awaiting return to the United States.
+Spare parts for the vehicles were not available, so many of the vehicles were sidelined.
+The rapid turnover of enlisted personnel was felt to be responsible for causing large amounts of loss and damage of government property.
+Lower morale and efficiency was observed among the remaining regular army men awaiting return to the United States.

 On November 26, 1946, Col. Unverferth was relieved from assignment with the Battalion and assigned to the 1681st Engineer Survey Team.
 Command of the Battalion was assumed by the executive officer Captain Wayne W. Walters.

-The unit was officially inactivated in December 1946.
+The unit was officially deactivated in December 1946.